 - Supply chains: Where these could present significant E&S risks and impacts (e.g. labour or OHS risks).
 Even where a company cannot directly address risks because it lacks leverage or commercial influence, it is important that fund managers are aware of the risks.
 For further guidance on supply chains, refer to CDC E&S topic: Supply chains.

 - Situations requiring extra attention

 Extra attention, longer timescales, more intensive ESG due diligence, and ongoing company engagement and monitoring may be required in more complex situations.
-This may involve engaging consultants (see CDC guidance: Working with consultants) to conduct a gap analysis against the applicable local and international E&S standards (e.g. IFC Performance Standards and World Bank Group EHS Guidelines).
+This may involve engaging consultants to conduct a gap analysis against the applicable local and international E&S standards (e.g. IFC Performance Standards and World Bank Group EHS Guidelines).